FastAmp® Plant Direct PCR Kit is suitable for amplification of DNA directly from plant samples without purifying DNA

 concentration is too high, the specificity of priming may be reduced, resulting in non-specific products.

 The PCR products generated using Taq DNA Polymerase have dA ends.
 If cloning is the next step, then T/A-cloning is preferred.

-- Thaw 2x master mix, primer solutions, 5x magic enhancer (if required), mix thoroughly and spin down before use.
+- Thaw 2x master mix, Plant Direct PCR/Genotyping Solution, primers and mix thoroughly and spin down before use.

-- Prepare a reaction mix according to the following table.
-The reaction mix typically contains all the components needed for PCR except the leaf punch.*
+- Prepare a reaction mix according to the following table:

 - Mix the reaction mixture thoroughly.